Xskullibur/CS203-Quagmire/README.md

 ## Introduction

-Welcome to the G1T3's Hand Hathaway (HH).
+Welcome to the G1T3's Quagmire.
 Our app is an arm wrestling tournament application that matches against each other using a sophisticated matchmaking algorithm.
 This application is a full-stack solution that combines a Spring Boot backend with a Next.js frontend, orchestrated using Docker for easy development and deployment, (we will probably host it on AWS but not cfm)

 Members: